 Shopping secondhand can also help change the world.
 Buying used prevents more products from being mass-produced in sweatshops.
 Buying second hand also helps the environment.
 Since I cannot always find (or afford) ethically-made products, I frequently rely on secondhand purchases.
 Here are 8 tips for getting started shopping secondhand:

 Do a Google search or ask for recommendations on the best local thrift stores.
 Thrift stores provide local jobs, low-cost goods for those in need, and also often support local charities or schools.

-For higher-end used clothing, find a local clothing swap (or start one), try a consignment shop or check out Silkroll.
+For higher-end used clothing, find a local clothing swap (or start one), try a consignment shop or check out The Bluebird Collective or Silkroll.
 (You can also join the Facebook group "Buy, Sell, Trade: All Things Ethically Made" to find lightly-used ethical & fair trade clothing.)